PointCloudLibrary/pcl/doc/tutorials/content/interactive_icp.rst

   matrix[ICP 0->1]*matrix[ICP 1->2]*matrix[ICP 2->3] = matrix[ICP 0->3]

-While this is mathematically true, you will easilly notice that this is not true in this program due to roundings.
+While this is mathematically true, you will easily notice that this is not true in this program due to roundings.
 This is why I introduced the initial ICP iteration parameters.
 Try to launch the program with 20 initial iterations and save the matrix in a text file.
 Launch the same program with 1 initial iteration and press space till you go to 20 iterations.
 You will a notice a slight difference.
 The matrix with 20 initial iterations is much more accurate than the